-Whenever you press a key on the TDC1's keypad, the TDC1 will emit a 'click' to provide audible feedback.
-You can set the volume of the key click to Low or High by changing the value of the Key click field, or you can set it to Off, in which case the TDC1 will not click when keys are pressed.
+Whenever you press a key on the TDC2's keypad, the TDC2 will emit a 'click' to provide audible feedback.
+You can turn key clicks off by changing the value of the Key click field to Off.

 Beep volume

 Whenever Asset Surveyor emits a beep of any kind, it will do so either at high or low volume.
 You can select the volume by changing the value of the Beep volume field.